YunusM235/Blobfish/README.md

 You need g++ and make.

-The engine uses BMI2 instructions.
-So if your CPU is really old the engine might not compile.
+The engine uses BMI2 and AVX2 instructions.
+So if your CPU is really old the engine might not compile/run.

 ---